 Banksy’s Art Self-Destructs at Sotheby’s (Video)

 Banksy just shared a video of how he staged his art’s self-destruction in front of startled auction-goers at Sotheby’s, moments after it was sold for £1.04 million.
-The spray-painted canvas Read more
+The spray-painted canvas “Girl With Balloon” went under the hammer at Sotheby’s in London, fetching more than three times its pre-sale estimate and equaling a record price for…

 Fire in Aberdeen Museum destroys Kurt Cobain artefacts